Shreybanugariya/shreybanugariya/README.md

-🔭 I’m currently working on Python and its frameworks(Django Specifically) and Nodejs  ✨ I like messing around with REST APIs as I am a beginer in that.
+🔭 I’m currently working on Python and its frameworks(Django Specifically) and Nodejs  ✨ I like messing around with codes available online.
-My repositories are mixture from Youtube tutorials, Medium blogs and other stuff available online with some of my code adding errors.
+My repositories are mixture from Youtube tutorials, Medium blogs and other stuff, with some of my code adding errors to it.

  📫 Mail me @ shreybanugariya@gmail.com